protieusz/Nova/README.md

 -PCB RP2040 components were place, routed from scratch and also to accomodate the PMW3360 sensor using EasyEDA.

 -Added EVQ roller encoders option x3 to the middle top 3 key switches.
 EC11 encoder footprints have been removed.
+Roller encoder, you will have to snip off the plastic bottom so that when you solder it will remain flush to the pcb.

 -Switch plate was modded with a larger hole in the place of the former encoder location to accomodate for the integrated 25mm trackball holder module.
+NOTE: The 3x encoder square holes, you will need to modify them to widen the holes since I forgot to adjust those.
+You will either need to dremel it or melt it wide a bit to accomodate for the holes.

 -Top case of the Bofa was modified with a larger hole in place of the former encoder placement.